solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 Let's verify that a Virtual Service was created with that route.

-Routes are associated with Virtual Services in Gloo.
-When we created the route in the previous step, we didn't provide a Virtual Service, so Gloo created a Virtual Service called `default` and added the route.
+Routes are associated with Virtual Services in Gloo Edge.
+When we created the route in the previous step, we didn't provide a Virtual Service, so Gloo Edge created a Virtual Service called `default` and added the route.

 With `glooctl`, we can see that the `default` Virtual Service was created with our route: